santidesimone/mvp-telecom/README.md

 # SpringBoot + Infinispan

 This SpringBoot base project implements the Infinispan library for Java in the embedded mode.

-It allows you to manage a data Cache (creating cachés, managing their entire lifecycle, grouping its data, updating it, and making all differents kinds of querying).
+It also exemplifies how to manage a data Cache: creating cachés, managing their entire lifecycle, grouping its data, updating it, and making differents kinds of querying.

 ## Needed: